 These considerations will determine how much property, injury and loss protection you need.

-Expect to pay from $150-$500 a month for professional yoga insurance.
-It may seem like an expensive burden in the beginning, but it could help your practice grow in the long run.
-The assurance and confidence of staying legitimate professionally will relax you to build business faster and stronger than you might without insurance.
+Expect to pay $150-$500 monthly for professional yoga insurance.
+It may seem like an expensive burden initially, but it could help your practice grow in the long run.
+The assurance and confidence of staying legitimate professionally will help you to build a business faster and stronger than you might without insurance.